-instruction must execute to set the Write Enable Latch (WEL) bit.
+instruction must execute to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad Page Program (QPP).
 The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3 as data input, which can improve programmer performance and the effectiveness of application.
 The QPP operation frequency supports as fast as fQPP.
 The other function descriptions are as same as standard page program.

-The sequence of issuing QPP instruction is: CS# goes low \rightarrow sending QPP instruction code \rightarrow 3/4-byte address on SIO0 \rightarrow at least 1-byte on data on SIO[3:0] \rightarrow CS# goes high.
+The sequence of issuing QPP instruction is: CS# goes low $\rightarrow$ sending QPP instruction code $\rightarrow$ 3/4-byte address on SIO0 $\rightarrow$ at least 1-byte on data on SIO[3:0] $\rightarrow$ CS# goes high.

-Figure 9-45 Quad Page Program (QPP) Sequence (Command 32H)
+Figure 10-45 Quad Page Program (QPP) Sequence (Command 32H)